Int'l Medical - International Graduate Programs Office

 - Because of the new higher cost medical policies now in effect, NPS requested and received a waiver for the requirement for dependent pregnancy coverage (Dec 2010).
 This means that you do not have to have pregnancy insurance for your wife, while you are attending NPS if you are not planning to have a baby.

 - If you are planning to have a baby, and all costs associated with pregnancy are not covered by your government (as indicated on your ITO) you need to secure pregnancy insurance prior to your wife getting pregnant.
-You will not be able to secure pregnancy insurance once your wife becomes pregnant.
+Foreign military/foreign civilians and their family members are qualified for pregnancy insurance coverage within 60 days of arrival to the United States or during the open enrollment period usually November 15-February 15.

 Pregnancy insurance requirements are as follows: